How Do Student Loans Work? This Is Your Complete Guide

 Even if you don't have to make payments while you're in school, interest does accrue during that time.
 If you have a subsidized loan, the government pays the interest for you until your grace period ends.
 If you have an unsubsidized, PLUS, or private loan, you must pay that interest, so it gets added to your loan balance.

 The amount you pay on student loans per month is driven by the amount you took out, the interest rate you received, and the length of your repayment period.
-For borrowers in their 20s, the average monthly student loan payment is $351.2
+The average monthly student loan payment is $393.2

 The good news is that student loans can be paid off early.
 There are no penalties for putting extra money toward your student loan debt, so if you can make additional or more frequent payments, you can keep the balance from getting too big.
 Especially if you have a high interest rate, it's better to pay off a student loan early.
 (However, if you owe money on your credit card and it carries a higher interest rate than your student loans, you may be better off putting money toward that debt first.)
 You can pay your student loans faster by following some simple tips.